vtkachenko/InsectsPublicCyclopedia/README.md

 ## How to launch the app locally
 - Clone the repository to your local folder.

+- Navigate to the project folder using the following command: `cd InsectsPublicCyclopedia` and invoke Entity Framework Core CLI to create SQLite database using the following command: `dotnet ef database update`.

 - Add your valid [OpenAI Project API Key](https://platform.openai.com/api-keys) to User Secrets using the following .NET CLI command: `dotnet user-secrets set "OpenAI:ApiKey" "your-openai-api-key"`

 - Run the application using the following command: `dotnet run`